aquarat/nextcloud-docker-ffmpeg/README.md

 Not proxying signals prevents apache2 from dying when the terminal is resized [sigwinch], only useful if the container is attached.
 Naturally running containers attached to a terminal is unnecessary and even abnormal.
 --rm prevents the container's data persisting after the container is stopped (externally mounted volumes are unaffected).

+Chunks of the Dockerfile were bastardised from jrottenberg's FFMpeg image : https://github.com/jrottenberg/ffmpeg (Thank you jrottenberg!)